psipred/DMPfold2/README.md

 pip install -e .
 ```
 [This will become `pip install dmpfold` on registering in PyPI.]

+This will automatically install NumPy, SciPy and PeptideBuilder if required, and will put the executable `dmpfold` on the path.

-5. Copy or symlink trained NN models to relevant place:
+5. Copy or symlink the trained NN models to relevant place:
 ```bash
 mkdir -p dmpfold/nn/multigram dmpfold/nn/multigram-iter # From DMPfold2 directory
 for i in {1..4}; do